-5.0 STANDARD OPERATING PROCEDURES (SOPs)
+- 5.0 STANDARD OPERATING PROCEDURES (SOPs) - 5.1 Introduction

 To obtain reliable results, adherence to prescribed analytical methodology is imperative.
 In any operation that is performed on a repetitive basis, reproducibility is best accomplished through the use of Standard Operating Procedures (SOPs).
-As defined by USEPA, an SOP is a written document which provides directions for the step-by-step execution of an operation, analysis, or action which is commonly accepted as the method for performing certain routine or repetitive tasks.
+An SOP is a written document which provides directions for the step-by-step execution of an operation, analysis, or action which is commonly accepted as the method for performing certain routine or repetitive tasks.

 - 5.1.1 SOPs prepared by the Contractor shall be functional (i.e., clear, comprehensive, up-to-date, and sufficiently detailed to permit duplication of results by qualified analysts).
 The SOPs shall be paginated consecutively in ascending order. - 5.1.2 All SOPs shall reflect activities as they are currently performed in the laboratory.
-In addition, all SOPs shall be: - Consistent with current USEPA regulations, guidelines, and the Contract Laboratory Program (CLP) contract's requirements; - C Consistent with instrument(s) manufacturer's specific instruction manuals; - C Available to USEPA during an on-site laboratory evaluation.
+In addition, all SOPs shall be: - Consistent with current USEPA regulations, guidelines, and the contract's requirements; - Consistent with instrument(s) manufacturer's specific instruction manuals; - C Available to the Government during an on-site laboratory evaluation.
 A complete set of SOPs shall be bound together and available for inspection at such evaluations.
-During on-site laboratory evaluations, laboratory personnel may be asked to demonstrate the application of the SOPs; - C Available to the designated recipients within 7 days, upon request by the USEPA Regional CLP Project Officer (CLP PO); - Capable of providing for the development of documentation that is sufficiently complete to record the performance of all tasks required by the protocol; - Capable of demonstrating the validity of data reported by the Contractor and explaining the cause of missing or inconsistent results; - Capable of describing the corrective measures and feedback mechanism utilized when analytical results do not meet protocol requirements; - C Reviewed regularly and updated as necessary when contract, facility, or Contractor procedural modifications are made; - C Archived for future reference in usability or evidentiary situations; - C Available at specific workstations, as appropriate; and
+During on-site laboratory evaluations, laboratory personnel may be asked to demonstrate the application of the SOPs; - C Available to designated recipients within 7 days, upon request by the Project Officer (PO); - Capable of providing for the development of documentation that is sufficiently complete to record the performance of all tasks required by the protocol; - Capable of demonstrating the validity of data reported by the Contractor and explaining the cause of missing or inconsistent results; - Capable of describing the corrective measures and feedback mechanism utilized when analytical results do not meet protocol requirements; - C Reviewed regularly and updated as necessary when contract, facility, or Contractor procedural modifications are made; - C Archived for future reference in usability or evidentiary situations; - C Available at specific workstations, as appropriate; and - C Subject to a document control procedure which precludes the use of outdated or inappropriate SOPs.

-- C Subject to a document control procedure which precludes the use of outdated or inappropriate SOPs. - 5.2 Format
+5.2 Format